Kyle-Law/RailsConf21-Notes/workshops/w2-deploy-rails-to-kubernetes.md

 - What's Kubernetes?
 - What's the differences between deploying rails to docker vs kubernetes?
 - Is it much cost effective to deploy in AWS vs Heroku?

+### What is K8 good for?
+- Fast scaling
+- Safe(r) deployments with readiness checks
+- Fast (practically instant) rollbacks
+- Ephemeral infrastructure, no machine drift w/in or b/w environments
+- Splitting parallelizable worklaods